poetapp/documentation/process/pr-review.md

 ## PR Process

-2 PR reviewers are required for all PRs, except for automated PRs such as npm package updates (e.g., Greenkeeper), in which case only one approval is required.

-1. New PR is created by PR creator and at least 2 PR reviewers are selected, including one from QE team if required (see below).
+1. New PR is created by PR creator and at least 1 PR reviewer is selected, including one from QE team if required (see below).
 1. PR creator self-assigns the PR, enabling everyone to scan down the list of open PRs and easily see who is responsible.
-1. PR reviewers reference the PR checklist above to determine which items are relevant to the PR.
+1. PR reviewer references the PR checklist above to determine which items are relevant to the PR.
-1. PR reviewers review the code changes.
+1. PR reviewer reviews the code changes.
-1. PR reviewers decide whether to `approve`, `request changes` or `comment`.
+1. PR reviewer decides whether to `approve`, `request changes` or `comment`.
-1. PR reviewers copy the PR checklist and paste it into their "Review summary" comment.
+1. PR reviewer copies the PR checklist and paste it into his/her "Review summary" comment.
-1. PR reviewers complete each item in the checklist to confirm the PR satisfies all requirements.
+1. PR reviewer completes each item in the checklist to confirm the PR satisfies all requirements.
-1. PR creator only merges PR if (a) at least two PR reviewers `accept` AND (b) all items from the checklist have been filled-in and completed.
+1. PR creator only merges PR if (a) at least one PR reviewer `approve`s AND (b) all relevant items from the checklist have been filled-in and completed.

 ### QE Review Requirement